SciML/Catalyst.jl/docs/src/inverse_problems/petab_ode_param_fitting.md

 More details on how to use events, including how to create events with multiple targets, can be found in [PEtab.jl's documentation](https://sebapersson.github.io/PEtab.jl/stable/petab_event/).

 !!! note
-    PEtab currently ignores events [created as a part of a Catalyst `ReactionSystem` model](@ref constraint_equations_events), and does not support SciML-style events [implemented through `callbacks` to `solve`](@ref advanced_simulations_callbacks).
+    PEtab currently ignores events [created as a part of a Catalyst `ReactionSystem` model](@ref constraint_equations_events), and does not support SciML-style events.
 Instead, events have to use the preceding interface.

 ## [Plot recipes](@id petab_plotting)
 There exist various types of graphs that can be used to evaluate the parameter fitting process.
 These can be plotted using the `plot` command, where the input is either the result of a `calibrate` or a `calibrate_multistart` run.
 To be able to use this functionality, you have to ensure that PEtab.jl [records the optimisation process](@ref petab_optimisation_path_recording) by providing the `save_trace=true` argument to the calibration functions.

 To, for a single start calibration run, plot, for each iteration of the optimization process, the best objective value achieved so far, run:
 ```@example petab1